Carina-P/Skiers-Destinations/README.md

 ### Major changes compared to above wireframes and potential features
 - Added a **carousel with pictures** in top of page to inspire user and attract users.

 ## Design Choices
-- Rounded edges is a theme that gives a "softer impression".
+- The **content belonging** to one another is surrounded by a **blue border**.
-- The content belonging to one another is surrounded by a blue border.
+- **One page**: when talking to younger users they preferred one page since using smaller devices as mobile phones you do not want to use to many clicks but rather scrolling.
-- One page: when talking to younger users they preferred one page since using smaller devices as mobile phones you do not want to use clicks but rather scrolling.
+- **Rounded edges** is a theme that gives a "softer impression".

 ### Fonts
 I have choosen **Oswald**, because i find it very **useful** on different